tweag/HaskellR/doc/H-ints.md

 The interface to the R thread:

+    startRThread  :: ThreadId -> IO ()  -- Takes the id of the GUI timer thread. stopRThread   :: IO ()              -- Blocking
     postToRThread :: IO ()    -> IO ()  -- Non-blocking
     runInRThread  :: IO a     -> IO a   -- Blocking

-    startRThread  :: ThreadId -> IO ()  -- Takes the id of the GUI timer thread. stopRThread   :: IO ()              -- Blocking
+`startRThread` takes the `ThreadId` of the GHCi thread as argument, sending R events to it as and if they occur.
 If the action of a request throws an exception, the R thread would continue to evaluate subsequent requests.

 Memory allocation
 =================